Happy 102nd Anniversary to Wilhelm and Anna (Lottes) Frentzel. They were married at Trinity Lutheran Church on May 2, 1915.

 What can be potentially very confusing is the fact that there were two men, both born in Uniontown, Missouri, in 1890 that went by the name of William Frentzel.
 I wrote about one of these a while back in the post, One of the Last Perry County Buengers.
 Today, I will write about the other Wm.
 Frentzel.
 His full name was Gottwerth Johann Wilhelm Frentzel.
 He was born on July 24, 1890.
 The other Wm.
 Frentzel was born on September 18, 1890.
 Today’s Wm.
 Frentzel was the son of Arthur and Emma (Telle) Frentzel.

 Anna Lottes was the youngest daughter of Gabriel and Maria (Ludwig) Lottes.
 I have already written blog posts about five other children of Gabriel Lottes.
 I have done stories on J.E.
 Lottes who became a Perry County clerk, Eduard Lottes, who was the dentist in Altenburg, Leo Lottes, who was a banker in Altenburg, Josephine Lottes, who married Dr. Palisch of Frohna, and Louise Lottes who married Louis Boehme, a merchant in Wittenberg.
-Add to all this the fact that Anna’s older sister, Rosa, married William Frentzel’s brother, Albert, prior to Anna’s wedding in 1915.
+Add to all this the fact that Anna’s older sister, Rosa, married William Frentzel’s brother, Arthur, prior to Anna’s wedding in 1915.
 Here is the marriage license for William and Anna.

 It’s not every bride who gets to have their marriage license authorized by her brother.